 There are also various day field trips throughout the year, which may include the B Street Theater, Sierra College National History Museum, and Sacramento Science Discovery Center.

-8. What is Renweb and how is it used in Middle School?
+8. What is Beehively and how is it used in Middle School?

 9. What athletics programs are offered in Middle School?

 Middle School offers the most choices and opportunities for you to be involved in an extra-curricular sport.
 Some of the sports we currently offer in Middle School are:

 - Flag Football

 - Cross Country